Ericsson/dataplanebook/src/glossary.rst

    Floating thread
-      A floating thread is an operating system thread which :term:`processor affinity` mask makes it eligable to be scheduled on more than one core.
+      A floating thread is an operating system thread which :term:`processor affinity` mask makes it eligible to be scheduled on more than one core.

    Flow cache